This Article is written by Mariam Zeineddine

 You would think 9 months of pregnancy would prepare you for motherhood, but it doesn’t.
 Nothing really does.
 After my delivery, literally overnight, everything changed.
 Life as I knew it was over.
 I didn’t feel like myself.
 Who was I?
 It was like stepping into unchartered, dangerous territory with no way back and zero direction.

-I had read my fair share of articles about postpartum depression, enough to know that I was definitely experiencing a mild form of baby blues.
+I had read my fair share of articles about postpartum depression and postpartum mental health, enough to know that I was definitely experiencing a mild form of baby blues.
 This gave me some consolation, and validated my feelings.

 Taking it day by day, I focused on the little things, like how his eyes seemed to stare into my soul, or how his little fingers grasped at mine.